-It is estimated that 350 million individuals worldwide are infected with the virus, which causes 620,000 deaths worldwide each year.
-According to the Centers for Disease Control (CDC), approximately 46,000 new cases of hepatitis B occurred in the United States in 2006.
+It is estimated that 257 million people are living with hepatitis B virus infection (defined as hepatitis B surface antigen-positive).
+According to the Centers for Disease Control (CDC), approximately 19,000 new cases of hepatitis B occurred in the United States in 2016.

 Hepatitis B is found throughout the world.
-Some countries have much higher rates of infection than the United States; for example, in Southeast Asia and Sub-Saharan Africa, as many as 15% to 20% of adults are chronically infected with hepatitis B.
+Some countries have much higher rates of infection than the United States; for example, in Southeast Asia and Sub-Saharan Africa, as many as 10% to 30% of adults are chronically infected with hepatitis B.

 What kind of a virus is hepatitis B?